Italy’s new gov’t takes office, but how long will it last?

 The one minister without any party affiliations is the interior minister, who plays a central role in dealing with the migrant crisis.
 Luciana Lamorgese has spent most of her career in interior ministry posts.

-Although the Democrat-led government preceding Conte’s first coalition began making it harder for humanitarian boats which rescue migrants in the Mediterranean Sea to operate, Salvini stiffened the crackdown considerably.
+Although the Democrat-led government preceding Conte’s first coalition began making it harder for humanitarian boats which rescued migrants in the Mediterranean Sea to operate, Salvini stiffened the crackdown considerably.
 That reflected his voter base, which largely blames migrants for crime.

+On Thursday, Salvini wrestled with pushback on his hard-line migrant policies.
+The captain of a rescue boat operated by the German charity Sea Watch lodged a defamation complaint against Salvini, who had accused her of deliberately ramming a customs police boat when she steered her vessel, crowded with migrants, toward a dock on Italy’s Lampedusa island in defiance of his ban on docking.

+With prosecutors investigating the complaint, Salvini brushed off the potential legal woe, calling it a “medal” and adding “I’ll never give in, never” on the anti-migrant strategy.

 How long this coalition of former enemies lasts could largely depend on how determined it is to avoid early elections that could bring Salvini back to power.
 Soaring in popularity in opinion polls, Salvini had calculated that by bolting from Conte’s first coalition, early elections would be called that would give him the premiership.

-But the marriage of convenience between the 5-Stars, whose popularity was sinking in opinion polls, and the Democrats, Parliament’s largest opposition force, thwarted Salvini’s gambit, at least for now.
+But the marriage of convenience between the 5-Stars, whose popularity was sinking in opinion polls, and the Democrats — Parliament’s largest opposition force — thwarted Salvini’s gambit, at least for now.

 The new coalition has a slim majority in Parliament, where Conte’s government faces mandatory confidence votes in each chamber early next week.

-Giorgia Meloni, who leads the steadily growing far-right Brothers of Italy Party, has called for supporters to protest outside the Chamber of Deputies headquarters on Monday, when Conte will pitch for lawmakers’ votes.
+Giorgia Meloni, who leads the steadily growing far-right Brothers of Italy Party, which has roots in neo-fascism, exhorted supporters to protest outside the Chamber of Deputies headquarters on Monday, when Conte will pitch for lawmakers’ votes.

+Stressing zero tolerance for any resurgence of anti-Semitism or the kind of fascism experienced under dictator Benito Mussolini, Italy’s new culture minister, Democrat Dario Franceschini, visited a memorial museum in Rome that was once the headquarters of Nazi occupiers during World War II.

+“When you identify people as the enemy because of a different skin color or a different religion, it’s something dangerous,” Franceschini said.